What to Do in an Active Shooter Situation

 - Maintain situational awareness.
 If you see something suspicious, be prepared to say something to an appropriate authority.

-Learn Skills to Help Other
+Learn Skills to Help Others

 Take FEMA’s You Are the Help Until Help Arrives course.
 Here you will learn the 5 steps you can provide until help arrives.
 It includes online video training and instructor materials.
 It can be found here.